david-fong/capswalk/README.md

 #### 🧘‍♂️ Flexibility

 It makes constructor signatures incredibly malleable.
-If I need to add, remove, or change the type of an argument, I can simply modify the object bundle and the relevant handler code, and leave the rest of the constructors of extending classes untouched.
+If I need to add, remove, or change the type of an argument, I can simply modify the object bundle and the relevant handler code, and leave the rest of the uctors of extending classes untouched.
 I discovered this out of need: If you traverse [the entire `Player` class tree](src/base/player), there are at least eight constructors, and therefore at least the same number of sites where such constructors are called.
 Could you solve this particular issue by using a good IDE?
 Yes.
 But reduced reliance on an IDE for refactoring means less hassle; Not all IDE's are good at function signature refactoring, especially when it comes to [the duck-typing model](https://en.wikipedia.org/wiki/Duck_typing).

 #### 📛 Explicit Argument Mapping